iOS17/iOSGods/README.md

-# iOSGods
+# iOSGods - iOS 18.4
 iOSGods is the world's most extensive third-party Moded Tweaks app store library.
-You can find game mods and hacks, tutorials, tools, and related support here.
+You can find game mods, hacks, tutorials, tools, and related support here.

-iOS God features Hacked/Tweaked iOS Games, iOSGods' Jailed App Store, Free Non-Jailbroken IPA Cheats, and more.
+iOS God features hacked/Tweaked iOS Games, iOSGods' jailbroken App Store, Free Non-Jailbroken IPA Cheats, and more.

 ## iOSGods Download:
 iOSGods is for you if you want to customize your iDevice and experience absolute Apple freedom.
 The iOSGods app is a good choice for iPhone and iPad users; it allows you to install more apps that are unavailable in the App Store.
 Unlike the default Apple App Store, which has rules and restrictions, this is a clean and safe place for app installation.